Comparative Field Deployment of Reinforcement Learning and Model Predictive Control for Residential HVAC: Mathematical Background

+Here $\alpha$ is the learning rate and the maximization is performed over all possible actions $u'$ in the next state $x_{t+1}$.

 As mentioned earlier, directly applying RL online in buildings is often impractical due to safety and comfort risks during initial exploration.
 Offline RL, learning from a fixed dataset $\mathcal{D}$, avoids these risks but may yield suboptimal policies \cite{levine_offline_2020}.
-The hybrid offline-to-online approach leverages offline data for safe initial learning and then uses online interaction for refinement and adaptation, offering a practical compromise \cite{liu2024adaptive}.
-Gnu-RL \cite{chen_gnu-rl_2019} embodies this strategy, and Ibex-RL \cite{mulayim2025physics} extends it.
+The hybrid offline-to-online strategy uses offline data for safe initial learning and then uses online interaction for refinement and adaptation, offering a practical compromise \cite{liu2024adaptive}.
+Gnu-RL \cite{chen_gnu-rl_2019} and Ibex-RL \cite{mulayim2025physics} use the offline-to-online strategy.